kboy-silvergym/FirebaseCloudFunctions-for-NewsApp/README.md

 ## Fetch Youtube Videos

-You can fetch Youtube Video's infomation without useing OAuth2.
+You can fetch Youtube video's infomation without using OAuth2.
 All you need is just to register Google APIs.

 In `functions/youtube.js` you can fetch the latest video on your favarite Youtube channel if you get channelId of that, and can put it into firebase realtime database.